jsdelivr/libgrabber/README.md

 `files/basePath` (optional) - base directory from which files are copied (for example `dist/`).
 Defaults to `/` (relative to the root directory of unpacked project package).

-`files/include` (optional) - specifies files and dirs that will be copied from project package.
+`files/include` (optional) - array that specifies files and dirs that will be copied from project package.
 Accepts one or more glob strings.
 Defaults to `**/*`, meaning all files and directories.
 Useful examples:

 - `main.min.js` - copies `main.min.js` file in the base dir
 - `*.js` - copies javascript files found in the base dir
 - `**/*.js` - copies javascript files found in the base directory and recursively in all its subdirectories.
 Directory structure will be retained.
 - `dist/*.js` - copies javascript files from dist dir.
 Directory structure will not be retained (e.g. `dist` dir will be stripped when copied).
 To retain directory structure prepend glob with `./` e.g. `./vendors/*.js`

-`files/exclude` (optional) - specifies files and dirs that will be excluded.
+`files/exclude` (optional) - array that specifies files and dirs that will be excluded.
 Format is the same as `files/include`.

 Libgrabber glob functionality is based on [node-glob](https://github.com/isaacs/node-glob), for more information and examples, please see its [documentation](https://github.com/isaacs/node-glob).